CDL-Dryad/vagrant-dryad/README.md

 Within the virtual machine, the __ubuntu__ user owns the code and installed directory.

 On first login, a script will finish installing and initializing Rails and the Dryad system.
 To use some Dryad features, you will need to update the passwords in `dryad-config/config/app_config.yml`.
+OR, if you have access to https://github.com/cdlib/dryad-config/, you can delete the existing `~/dryad-config` directory and `git clone` that repo instead.

 To run the rails server, use the script `rails_start.sh`.

 To shut down the virtual machine, use